juice-shop/pwning-juice-shop/part1/ctf.md

 is a simple command line tool, which will generate a list of SQL `INSERT` statements.
 These can be applied to the database underneath CTFd to generate mirror images of all current Juice Shop challenges in a CTFd score server.
+The following instructions were written for
+{{book.juiceShopCtfVersion}} of `juice-shop-ctf-cli`.

 To install `juice-shop-ctf-cli` you need to have Node.js 4.x or higher installed.
 Simply execute

 ```
 npm install -g juice-shop-ctf-cli